comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 so we decided to use a bash program for the solution because the user asks for something easy and simple. also we're working on the terminal because its already on the computer.
 ### Success Criteria
-A car can be created and stored in the database
+1.A car can be created and stored in the database

-A car information can be edited
+2.A car information can be edited

-A car can be deleted
+3.A car can be deleted

-The installation is simple
+4.The installation is simple

-A summery can be generated for a particular car
+5.A summery can be generated for a particular car

-Trips can be recorded and stored for an existing car.
+6.Trips can be recorded and stored for an existing car.

-A basic backup plan is available.
+7.A basic backup plan is available.

 Design
 ---------